Key Takeaways

 Most bilateral hip billing errors come down to two things: miscounting views and mismatching diagnosis codes.
 CPT code 73521 requires exactly two views, bilateral, and the pelvis component is bundled when acquired.
 Upgrade to 73522 or 73523 when view counts increase, and verify your MAC’s guidance on pelvis AP counting before locking in your protocol.

-Pabau’s claims management software helps orthopaedic and radiology billing teams build code-specific documentation checklists, flag modifier conflicts before submission, and track denial patterns by CPT code.
+Pabau’s claims management software helps orthopedic and radiology billing teams build code-specific documentation checklists, flag modifier conflicts before submission, and track denial patterns by CPT code.
 Book a demo to see how it works for your billing team.

 Continue your research